 - Language and naming changes.
 Many concepts have been renamed to be more in line with industry standards and/or common language to make them easier to understand.
 For example, the old Transform nodes are now called Change nodes and the old Array Elements are now simply called Groups.

 - Improved animation exports.
-Support for exporting longer animations at higher resolutions in more formats.
+Support for exporting longer animations at higher resolutions in more formats and at higher quality.

 - Dynamic elements mode in repeaters.
 Letting you base element properties on random or index-based values when generating a repeater pattern.

 And much more, check out the Version history for full details.

 Links to reviews or features of Patternodes 2 on other sites.